Dan0sz/host-webfonts-locally/readme.txt

 1. Have you checked if your font is available on Google Fonts?
 1. Is your font listed as an open source font, or is it a premium font?
 For obvious reasons, OMGF only has access to open source fonts.

+= Does this plugin remove resource hints, e.g. preconnect, preload or dns-prefetch? =

+No, to automatically remove resource hints pointing to fonts.googleapis.com or fonts.gstatic.com, [upgrade to OMGF Pro](https://woosh.dev/wordpress-plugins/host-google-fonts-pro/).

 = Can I serve the fonts from my CDN? =

 Yes, you can.
 Enter the url of your CDN and re-download and re-generate the stylesheet.
 Then the fonts will be saved to and served from your CDN.